liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 +$$$

-**Note:** In order for a role to be able to access the Knowledge Base page in Site Administration, the role must have the permission *Knowledge Base* &rarr;
-*Access in Site Administration*.
-And to add or act on articles, folders, or suggestions, the site administrator must grant the role such permissions (e.g., via the *Permissions* window in the Knowledge Base page in Site Administration).
+**Note:** In order for a role to be able to access the Knowledge Base portlet, the role must have the permission *Knowledge Base* &rarr; *Access in Site Administration*.
+And to add or act on articles, folders, or suggestions, the site administrator must grant the role such permissions (e.g., via the *Permissions* window in the Knowledge Base portlet).

 $$$

-The Add drop-down in the Knowledge Base page in Site Administration also has an option for adding a folder.
+The Add drop-down in the admin portlet also has an option for adding a folder.
 The interface for adding folders is straightforward, letting you enter a name, description, and permissions for the folder.
 The last add option lets you import articles using a Zip file.
 The article import feature is covered in a later [section](/discover/portal/-/knowledge_base/6-2/knowledge-base#importing-articles-from-markown-source-files) of this documentation.

 As you add folders and articles to your knowledge base, notice the